 Multi-factor implies that more than two resources are involved in the authentication process.
 For example two-factor authentication (2FA) would be a password + fingerprint, multi-factor authentication (MFA) might be password + fingerprint + pin + randomly-generated-key.

-Duo or Google Authenticator are two widely used authenticators that are recommended by security professionals–for personal security as well as employee security.
-By following the provided links, you will find it’s easy to implement them!
+Duo or Google Authenticator are two widely used authenticators that are recommended by security professionals.
+By following the provided links, you will find it’s quite easy to implement them!

 Good for everyday security users